CogStack/CogStack-NiFi/docs/deploy/services.md

 The service endpoint should be available to all the services running inside the `cognet` Docker network under address `http://elasticsearch-1:9200`.

 In the example deployment, the default, built-in configuration file is used with selected configuration options being overridden in `services.yml` file.
-However, for manual tailoring the available configuration parameters are available in `elasticsearch.yml` [configuration file](../services/elasticsearch/config/elasticsearch.yml).
+However, for manual tailoring the available configuration parameters are available in the `elasticsearch.yml` [configuration file](https://github.com/CogStack/CogStack-Nifi/services/elasticsearch/config/elasticsearch.yml).

 For more information on use of Elasticsearch please refer either to [the official Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) or [the official OpenDistro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/).